empovit/nvidia-tools/build-container-images.md

 See examples of build configuration under the respective tool directories, usually named `*-build.yml`.

+Review the build configuration YAML and update the CUDA image to match your required version, then deploy it:

 ```console
 oc apply -f <name>-build.yml [-n <namespace>]
 ```